saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Working with Salt has been a lot of fun.
 The first weeks trying out different things using minions and proxy-minions, I struggled a lot.
 There were so many new concepts that I suddenly had to understand and work with.
 I hope this write-up will help others starting out with Salt understand it a little bit better.

+Note:

+Things were left out.
+Top files, mines, high-states, and more.
+Hopefully, I can do some follow-up posts and include those concepts when I expand on certain things.

 https://github.com/saidvandeklundert/saidvandeklundert.github.io/blob/saltstack/_posts/2020-3-16-saltstack-overview.md